 It is okay to travel by car or plane until 36 weeks of pregnancy, as long as you are not having any problems.
 International flights may have more restrictions.
 Get up/out and walk every 2 hours to promote circulation.
 Drink plenty of fluids and use the bathroom often.
 Avoid air travel if you are having problems with your pregnancy or general health.

 Try to sleep on your side to allow for maximum blood flow to the baby.
 You may also find it helpful to put a pillow between your knees and behind your back.
-As you get further along in your pregnancy you may need more pillows and to change positions often to be comfortable.
+As you get further along, you may need more pillows and to change positions often to be comfortable.

 Avoid: